 The Ahhichattragarh Fort and Palace Complex at Nagaur in Rajasthan is famous for its stunning complex of palaces and gardens.
 Under the direction of the Mehrangarh Museum Trust and His Highness Maharaja Gaj Singh II, since the 1990s it has been the subject of major conservation initiatives, including award-winning conservation of the site.
-In 2005, conservation of the exquisite schemes of wall painting began by The Courtauld Institute, and continues with the support of the Leon Levy Foundation.
+In 2005, conservation of the exquisite schemes of wall painting was begun by The Courtauld Institute, and continues with the support of the Leon Levy Foundation.

-An initial programme of conservation studies is offered in February—March 2014.
-Generously supported by the Leon Levy Foundation, specialist courses will provide knowledge and skills essential to conservation decision-making and practice.
-Courses are taught by experts and will include both theory and hands-on practice appropriate for conservation on site, and of objects and collections.
+An initial programme of conservation studies was offered in 2014.
+Generously supported by the Leon Levy Foundation, specialist courses provided knowledge and skills essential to conservation decision-making and practice.
+Courses were taught by experts and included both theory and hands-on practice appropriate for conservation on site, and of objects and collections.
 Additional support has been provided by the Aldama Foundation through their generous provision of specialist training equipment.

 Language: Teaching and examination is in English